Credit Score: How Does It Affect Your Car Payment?

 What is a credit score?

 Well, this is kind of the same as how a bank or auto loan company look at it too.
 It’s a little more sophisticated in this modern age, though.
-Payment records, inquiries, amounts owed, length of credit history, new credit accounts, and types of credit used, are all factors which are used to make a risk-based calculation on how likely you are to pay them back.
-The following diagram shows how these factors are weighted in calculating a score.
+Payment records, inquiries, amounts owed, length of credit history, new credit accounts, and types of credit used, are all factors in deciding a risk-based calculation on how likely you are to pay them back.
+The following diagram shows how these factors count towards calculating the score.

-This calculation produces a number which is called your credit score.
-Credit scores typically change on a monthly basis as account information is recorded/reported.
+This calculation produces a number which determines your credit score.
+Credit scores typically change monthly as account information gets recorded/reported.
 Your personal credit score will range from 300-850.

 What is a good score?